MicrosoftDocs/ATADocs/ATPDocs/ata-atp-move-overview.md

 - Validate that all domain controllers you plan to use have sufficient internet access to the Azure ATP service.
 Check and confirm your domain controllers meet the [Azure ATP proxy configuration requirements](configure-proxy.md).

 > [!NOTE]
 > This migration guide is designed for Azure ATP sensors only.
-For more information, see [choosing the right sensor for your deployment](atp-capacity-planning.md#choosing-the-right-sensor-type-for-your-deployment).

 ## Plan